 - After uploading your plugin files to the trunk, tag them with a version.

-- In your local copy of your plugin, copy the files inside the trunk folder.
+- In the local copy of your plugin, copy the files inside the trunk folder.
 Then, open the tags folder and create a new folder within it.
 Name it after the version number.
 Ensure that the version number matches the one in your plugin’s header.

 - After adding the new folder in the /tags/ folder, you’ll see a question mark icon next to the folder name in the Versions app.
 Click Add to include the folder and its files in the repository, then click Commit to sync your changes.